Fersegura/InfraRed_Remote_Controller_and_Temperature_Measurements_with_Arduino/README.md

 To conclude, both methods are useful in a variety of applications where the board is powered using a battery.

 **NOTE**: We didn't desolder the always-on LED that shows the board is ON, by doing this you could bring down power consumption by a couple of mA (see the video linked before for more information).
 Also the voltage was 5 [V] the whole time, you also can use less input voltage to drop the current consumption.

+### WiFi and local server connection

+Soon we realized that it would be interesting if the data from the sensors could be stored in a database.

+To achive this, we studied a bit of *MySQL* and got familiarized with *XAMPP* and *PHPMyAdmin*, a GUI to quiclky deploy a database with all the information we needed

+Furthermore, we learned some *php*, *javascript* and *HTML* to develop a way to comunicate with the database and to display the information in a graph (we intend to use the templates available at [*highcharts*](https://www.highcharts.com/)).

+We followed the tutorials from [***Ioticos***](https://www.youtube.com/playlist?list=PLVnDMG-Nwzxl_5B65dlJsTKOa8xoIKqBm) that explain how to use *XAMPP* and *PHPMyAdmin*, how to record data into the database from an *ESP8266* and how to display the information.